 As a transcriber, you do want to get a transcription software that supports a wide range of audio and video (very useful for slideshow videos) formats.
 For me, this is not usually a deal breaker because I can’t expect a transcription software to support all audio and video formats – and there is a lot of them.
 But a transcription software for mac must support .mp4 video format and .m4v/.m4a/.mp3/.mpg audio files.
 I have a dedicated audio and video converter that converts audio files to .mp3 files.
 And the .mp3 format work well on most mac transcription software.

 A lot of my clients ask for timestamps/timecodes to be inserted into the transcripts.
 Timestamps make it easier for them to refer back to the video or audio.
-And if they’re using the transcripts to create a paper edit for a documentary project, timecoded transcripts provide the easiest and most efficient way to get a handle on a large block of video footage.
+And if they’re using the transcripts to create a paper edit for a film project, timecoded transcripts provide the easiest and most efficient way to get a handle on a large block of video footage.

 So, timecode support is a must.
 But again, this is a feature that is not very well supported in any of the mac transcription software.
 They usually do support it on their word processing plane, but getting the timecode to Pages or Word is challenging.
 There are workarounds that I’ll share with you.